paulscherrerinstitute/wica-http/EPICS_TESTS.md

 significant differences in the results.

 Two test scenarios were used:
-1. Test Series 1 (EPICS source and CA library test process were co-located on the SAME physical machine)
+1. Test Series 1 (EPICS SoftIoc and CA library test process were co-located on the SAME physical machine)
-1. Test Series 2 (EPICS source and CA library test process were located on DIFFERENT physical machines)
+1. Test Series 2 (EPICS SoftIoc and CA library test process were located on DIFFERENT physical machines)

 During this work to find out what was happening "on the wire" at times I made use of Michael Davidsaver's ca.lua plugin